Resources for Covid-19 Pandemic

 Tackling a Pandemic Together

 The coronavirus (Covid-19) can present unique hardships for artists and organizations who rely on gatherings to both create and to make their living.
-Please find below some great resources for artists, hosting organizations, and all of our constituents who are looking to make informed decisions about their health and financial well being.
+Please find below some great resources for artists, arts and culture organizations, and all of our constituents who are looking to make informed decisions about their health and financial well being.

 Start with the Centers for Disease Control and Prevention.
 They have wider information about the situation as a whole, as well as info for specific situations.
 Stay healthy and wash your hands!